cozy/cozy/README.md

 * Learn full-stack development with Node.js
 * Experiment and quickly build prototypes for your next app
 * Avoid the pain of deployment and user administration
-* Fix one of your problems related to personal data
+* Give yourself tools that let you control your own data
-* Share your app and get feedback from the community
+* Share your app and get feedback from the Cozy Community

 #### Connectors